 She looked so frail.
 Seeing her like this, after only knowing her in the shadow of the Lotus Pier, confronting him head-on, tearing the spirituality out of him with her bare hands, heedless of his screaming…

-Wei Wuxian felt like something had knocked the air out of his chest.
+Wei Wuxian felt like something had knocked his heart sideways.

 “A-Ning,” she told him.
 Tears once more shone in her eyes as she held tightly to his hand and tried to rise up.
 “You have to help him.”

 “What happened to Wen Ning?”
 Wei Wuxian asked her, though dread was already digging in him a hole in the shape of her answer.

 Since he had fallen to the Burial Mounds, he had believed her and her brother safe and far away from harm.

 He had thought she would flee with her brother.
 He had believed that once her promise to him was fulfilled—once she had fooled Jiang Cheng into thinking she was the sage Baoshan Sanren and had rebuilt his core—she would go far away with Wen Ning and never set foot near the Wen clan again.

 But he had seen the camp at the foot of the mountain; he had glimpsed, from high above, the shape of scurrying people followed around by Jin sect guards on horses.

 He had smelled the unmasked scent on her body.

 “What happened to him?” he asked again with his heart in his throat.